Current work

 Out of hours work

-To take advantage of favourable conditions, and to minimise disruption to the wider community, the project is continuing with out of hours work (OOHW) throughout 2024.
+To take advantage of favourable conditions, and to minimise disruption to the wider community, the project is continuing with out of hours work (OOHW) in 2025.
 Standard construction hours are Monday to Friday from 7am to 6pm, and Saturdays from 8am to 6pm.
 Most high impact work including piling for the permanent bridge, will be carried out during the standard construction hours, with less impacting activities taking place outside of these times, as well as during standard construction hours.

-More about Out of hours work
+More about Out of hours workClosure of Bridgewater Bridge lifting span

 To allow for the construction of the new Bridgewater Bridge, the Department of State Growth has closed the lifting span on the existing bridge.
 The lifting span will remain closed until the completion of the new Bridgewater Bridge in 2025.
 Vessels under 2.2 metres on an average tide are able to travel under the existing bridge without the lifting span being opened.
 The new Bridgewater Bridge will include a navigation clearance consistent with the Bowen Bridge, allowing vessels to move freely past Bridgewater towards New Norfolk.

-More about Closure of Bridgewater Bridge lifting span
+More about Closure of Bridgewater Bridge lifting spanClosure of Bridgewater boat ramp

 To keep the public and our workers safe, the Bridgewater boat ramp and jetty will remain closed throughout the project.
 River users wishing to access the river can do so at the nearby Old Beach boat ramp, around 8 kilometres downstream.
 Nielsen Esplanade, including the playground, will remain accessible throughout the project.
 The project is planning to reinstate the boat ramp at the completion of the project, in consultation with Brighton Council.